Mia Tyler: Personal life

-Tyler lived for many years in Sacramento.
+Tyler lived in Sacramento for many years.

-In 2002, Tyler married ex-Papa Roach drummer Dave Buckner in Sacramento, California; the two were divorced in 2005.
+In 2002, Tyler married former Papa Roach drummer Dave Buckner in Sacramento, California; the two were divorced in 2005.
 She was also engaged to guitarist Brian Harrah, but the couple broke up in 2008.
 Mia gave birth to a son on May 10, 2017.

 After dating former Hell's Kitchen contestant Joseph Tinnelly for three years, Tyler announced their break up in September 2023.